twineworks/tweakflow/site/content/embedding.md

   TweakFlow.evaluate(code); // returns "Dear Mary Poppins"
 }
 ```
+### Examples

-See this [test file](https://github.com/twineworks/tweakflow/blob/{{< gitRef >}}/src/test/java/com/twineworks/tweakflow/embedding/EvalExpressionInEmptyScope.java) for working examples of expression evaluation.
+See these [tests](https://github.com/twineworks/tweakflow/blob/{{< gitRef >}}/src/test/java/com/twineworks/tweakflow/embedding/EvalExpressionInEmptyScope.java) for working examples of expression evaluation.

 ## Evaluating a set of variables

-If the application use-case is to have users define a table of variables, then the [VarTable](https://github.com/twineworks/tweakflow/blob/{{< gitRef >}}/src/main/java/com/twineworks/tweakflow/util/VarTable.java) class helps implementing that efficiently.
-It creates an in-memory module with a library containing user variables, which helps building a runtime, and relating any compilation errors to offending variables.
+If the application's use-case is to have users define a table of variables, then the [VarTable](https://github.com/twineworks/tweakflow/blob/{{< gitRef >}}/src/main/java/com/twineworks/tweakflow/util/VarTable.java) helper class supports implementing it efficiently.
+It creates an in-memory module with a library containing user variables, compiles to a runtime, and relates any compilation error to the offending variable.
+The application can provide a prologue with any imports and aliases it wants to be available in scope.

 ```java
 VarTable table = new VarTable.Builder()